bradhuber1/trailblazer/README.md

 `ls`

 ## Contribute to the Project
-This a 100% free and open source project.
+This is a 100% free and open source project.
 If you would like to contribute or support it, please contact me.
 Help and good ideas are always welcome!